marcelbonnici/final-project-megabloks/README.md

 	- Enables the robot
 	- Moves the arms above the table (`safe_arms` position)
 	- Then it moves to the start position
-	- Also sets up cameras (TBR, currently commented out)
+	- Also sets up cameras
 2. `roslaunch blocks load_tower.launch`
 	- Loads the block locations into the rosparam list
 3. `roslaunch blocks ar_track_baxter_cam.launch`